You Credit Score- How's Your FICO?

 Credit reporting agencies use your payment history to compile a FICO score.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, all of the agencies use the following to determine your credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your score:

 - Your Credit History - Have you had credit for many years, or for just a short time?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-To improve your score, you've got to get the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that invented the original FICO credit score, sells FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that can help you understand how to improve your FICO score.
+In order to raise your FICO score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO score, sells FICO scores on myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide information and online tools that help you improve your credit score.

-You can get a free credit report once per year from all three agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from all three agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.